 This picture illustrates the difference between using liquid watercolor and dry cake watercolor.
 I’m a big fan of the “use what you have” philosophy.
 I cook that way, I make art that way, and I parent that way.
 You can see that both types of paint produce leaf prints totally worth trying out.

 It is worth noting that when using the liquid watercolors I did dilute them for the original watercolor wash but dropped some pure color onto the page after the leaves were down.
 Experiment with what works for you.

 The end or a new beginning…

 Not to wax all philosophical on you but once you take the leaves off you have a choice; is your artwork done or is the beginning of something else?
-As beautiful as these are just having taken the leaves off I see so many possibilities.
-Pen and ink on top of the watercolor prints is at the top of my list to try.
+As beautiful as this leaf printing is by itself I see so many possibilities.
+Pen and ink on top of these watercolor leaf prints is at the top of my list to try.